mike182uk/homebridge-zwave/README.md

 `zwave.devicePath` is the path to your ZWave controller.
 This can vary based on the controller manufacturer and the operating system you are using.

 `accessories` is where you will map a ZWave node to a HomeKit accessory.
-To define an accessory the only information needed is:
+To define an accessory the information needed is:

 - `zwaveNodeId` - the ID of the node in the ZWave network that this accessory is for
 - `displayName` - the name that will be used for this accessory
+- `homekitAccessoryType` - the type of accessory HomeKit will see this accessory as.
+Supported HomeKit accessory types are:
+  - `outlet` - A power outlet
+  - `sensor` - A sensor

 `noCache` sets whether accessories registered by this plugin should be cached or not.
 By default this value is `false`.
 Set to `true` to disable the cache.